Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 Now that you have created your label configuration, we need to assign this configuration to labelers that you previously added to your `Perception Camera` component.

-* **Action**: Select the `Main Camera` object from the Scene _**Hierarchy**_, and in the _**Inspector**_ tab, assign the newly created `TutorialIdLabelConfig` to both labelers.
+* **Action**: Select the `Main Camera` object from the Scene _**Hierarchy**_, and in the _**Inspector**_ tab, assign the newly created `TutorialIdLabelConfig` to all three labelers.
 To do so, you can either drag and drop the former into the corresponding fields for each labeler, or click on the small circular button in front of the `Id Label Config` field, which brings up an asset selection window filtered to only show compatible assets.
 The `Perception Camera` component will now look like the image below:

 <p align="center">
 <img src="Images/pclabelconfigsadded.png" width="400"/>